 By paying attention to calcium intake in your 20s, you can get a head start building up calcium reserves that your body will utilize well into the future.

 Osteoporosis: start early to avoid this serious condition

 Before reaching peak bone mass around age 30, most healthy people build more bone tissue than they break down.
 Osteoblasts and osteocytes are the cell types that synthesize bone, while osteoclasts break down bone.
 Bone resorption is the process by which osteoclasts break down bone tissue to release the mineral contents into the bloodstream.

 Your bone production naturally begins to slow down around age 30, which can cause an overall loss of bone mass for some people.
-In severe cases, if no intervention is taken, this can eventually lead to osteoporosis.

 Factors that influence calcium intake and bone density